kevinjcai/sawyer_putt_putt/README.md

  - roslaunch sawyer_moveit_config sawyer_moveit.launch electric_gripper:=true
  - START WITH
     - roslaunch intera_examples sawyer_tuck.launch
- - always attatch putter with the flat part of the putter facing the same way as the camera, use holes 1 and 3 (further from camera)

  # getting tip position
  rosrun tf tf_echo base right_gripper_tip

  # running camera